 - a new underground pressure regulating station at the intersection of Newcombe Street and 17th Avenue

 - decommissioning of the existing gas line on and around the Pattullo Bridge

 We’re continuing with critical projects that support the everyday energy needs of customers and communities, including this gas line replacement, while adapting to the challenges of the current health crisis.

 Project timelines and next steps

-We’re in the early planning stages of this project and are continuing to engage with stakeholders, Indigenous communities, local businesses and residents, as we work toward submitting an application to the British Columbia Utilities Commission (BCUC) on August 31, 2020.
+We’re in the early planning stages of this project and are continuing to engage with stakeholders, Indigenous communities, local businesses and residents.
+We submitted an application to the British Columbia Utilities Commission (BCUC) on August 31, 2020.
 Updates to this application will be filed in the fall as our planning and engagement work progresses and people have until October 15 to register with the BCUC to be involved.

 In July 2020, we held virtual information sessions where the community could learn more about the project, get their questions answered and provide feedback.
 We will continue to provide engagement opportunities throughout the project, and can be contacted directly at 604-576-7208 and firstname.lastname@example.org.